- New 'anti-slip' design featuring new material

 Apple announced an updated version of the AirPods in March 2019.
 These new AirPods gained wireless charging, 'Hey Siri' and improved connection speeds and talk time, but as our reviewer noted, "a lack of improvements in the audio department will leave audiophiles wanting more".
 The official branding (AirPods, rather than AirPods 2) could even be taken as an admission that this is not a full upgrade.

 We're therefore excited to see what Apple's got in store for the next AirPods.
 Rumours suggest, in fact, that the company was working on the March 2019 AirPods and a more adventurous 'AirPods 3' update at the same time, and is likely to make another announcement before the end of 2019.
+But with no announcement at the September event that is looking less likely.

 In this article we look at leaks and rumours related to the AirPods 3: their release date, design, specs, price and new features.
 If you'd rather not wait (and don't want to buy the current AirPods), see our guide to the best wireless earbuds for high-quality alternatives.